pmjones/adr/README.md

 ### ADR Comparison

 In comparison, an ADR directory structure might instead look like this.
-Note how each _Action_ has a corresponding _Response_.
+Note how each _Action_ has a corresponding _Responder_.

     Blog/
         Action/